 Baltic amber has been used for centuries as an anti-inflammatory.
 Amber is a resin that when heated releases succinic acid.
 While some parents have felt Baltic Amber has reduced symptoms of teething pain for their baby, there is not sufficient evidence in studies for this so far.(8) If you choose to use an amber necklace, the necklace must be sized correctly, should never be worn while your baby sleeps and your baby should never be left unattended while wearing the necklace.
 Choking is a risk of using an amber necklace and using them is highly discouraged.(12)

 Clove oil is a common recommendation for teething.
 It should never be used internally and is no not recommended for external use for a baby.
 Essential oils are very potent.
-If they are not diluted enough, it can cause irritation to the skin and mucous membranes.
+If they are not diluted enough, it can irritate the skin and mucous membranes.

 “According to Leung and Foster,Encyclopedia of Common Natural Ingredients used in Food, Drugs and Cosmetics the highest average maximum use level for clove is recommended at about 0.06% (that would be for adults) and for babies it would have to be around a third of that or maybe even less, so that would be around 0.02% or less i.e. a maximum of 200 parts per million with a recommendation of less than that.
 To put this into perspective, if we follow their guidelines (and these are industry standards) we’d be looking at a maximum of 1 drop of clove essential oil in 5 litres of carrier or 1 drop of clove essential oil in 1.32 US Gallons (169 ounces).”(9)